 8 Books Every Engineering Student Should Read

 Studying engineering is an exciting but challenging venture.
-It is essential that engineers keep a broad and open mind, coupling this with rigour and analytical skills.
+Engineers must keep a broad and open mind, coupling this with rigour and analytical skills.
 Reading around your subject is a great way to encounter new ways of thinking, and to prepare to discuss these ideas in your applications to study Engineering at university.
 For students considering furthering their knowledge through our Oxford Summer Courses, this reading list is especially pertinent.

 The following reading list contains the Engineering books that we think every aspiring Engineer should read.
 Each one will add something to your understanding and appreciation of Engineering!
 So, in no particular order:

 1. Structures – or Why Things Don’t Fall Down by J.E.
 Gordon

 This Engineering book has been read by countless people with an interest in engineering across the globe.
 Straightforward and relatively accessible, it is the perfect introduction for aspiring students.
 This will help ease some of the misunderstandings you may have about engineering, and answer meaningful questions that often get overlooked.

 2. The Design of Everyday Things by Don Norman

 Design is simple, right?
 You make a product that solves the problem you want to address, and voilà!
 But in reality, effective and efficient design is an ongoing process accompanying the change and evolution of the world around us.
 In this book, Don Norman shows how the design of an item serves as a communication channel between a non-living object and its user.
-Tips and tricks give readers a better insight on how to build objects in the best way, meaning this is a great read for anyone, at any stage of their engineering journey, especially for those gearing up for pre-university Engineering courses like the Oxford Summer School, where such principles are explored in depth to enhance practical design skills.
+Filled with practical tips, this book offers valuable insights into optimal design practices.
+It’s an excellent read for anyone at any stage of their engineering journey, especially for those gearing up for pre-university Engineering courses like the Oxford Summer School, where such principles are explored in depth to enhance practical design skills.

 3. Sustainable Materials – With Both Eyes Open by Julian Allwood and Jonathan Cullen